At a Glance

 ✨Understand the Physical Processes

 Familiarise yourself with the physical processes related to sintering and material deformation.
-Being able to discuss these concepts will show your depth of knowledge and how it applies to the role.
+Being able to discuss how these processes influence your numerical models will show your depth of knowledge.